AlexParaskevas/DominoGame/README.md

+# DominoGame

-A domino game written in java within the course of Object Oriented Programming in the CSD of Aristotle University of Thessaloniki.
-It has a GUI run in the "videoGame.java" file.
+A Domino game written in **Java** within the course of Object Oriented Programming in the CSD of Aristotle University of Thessaloniki.
+It uses a GUI in the "videoGame.java" file.